heutelbeck/sapl-extensions/sapl-vaadin/README.md

 To construct multi subscriptions, a MultiBuilder instance is needed.
 One may be created with PepBuilderService.getMultiBuilder().
 First, a subject may be set with the "subject()" function.
 Then, as with single subscriptions, the "with()" function needs to be used with a Vaadin component object to create a VaadinMultiComponentPepBuilder.
 With this builder, it is then possible to set subject, action and resource with the functions "subject()", "action()" and "resource()".
-Afterwards, it needs to be specified, what is done when a decision occurs (See Single Subscription section).
+Afterward, it needs to be specified, what is done when a decision occurs (See Single Subscription section).

 When a component is done configuring, either the function "and()" may be used to add another subscription, or when fully done the function "build()" needs to be called.